 Recommendations Recovery Resilience Prosperity Chapter 13.
-Energy efficiency 13.27 Working with the COAG Energy Council, reinvigorate the National Energy Productivity Plan, with enhanced ambition and additional resources, including by: High High High implementing a National Energy Savings Scheme that builds on existing state and territory energy efficiency schemes accelerating implementation of the Independent Review of the Greenhouse and Energy Minimum Standards Act, strengthening existing performance standards and extending coverage to new categories of appliances and commercial equipment, such as hot water products and pumps, boilers and air compressors • accelerating energy efficiency improvements for buildings in the National Construction Code via the Trajectory for Low Energy Buildings initiative developing a detailed action plan for improving the energy efficiency performance of existing commercial and residential buildings via the Addendum to the Trajectory for Low Energy Buildings initiative; and addressing energy efficiency improvements for vulnerable consumers.
+Energy efficiency 13.27 Working with the COAG Energy Council, reinvigorate the National Energy Productivity Plan, with enhanced ambition and additional resources, including by: implementing a National Energy Savings Scheme that builds on existing state and territory High High High energy efficiency schemes accelerating implementation of the Independent Review of the Greenhouse and Energy Minimum Standards Act, strengthening existing performance standards and extending coverage pumps, boilers and air compressors accelerating energy efficiency improvements for buildings in the National Construction Code via the Trajectory for Low Energy Buildings initiative developing a detailed action plan for improving the energy efficiency performance of existing commercial and residential buildings via the Addendum to the Trajectory for Low Energy Buildings initiative; and addressing energy efficiency improvements for vulnerable consumers.